RECAP-Team/RECAP/code/JOB_GUIDE.md

 - `--n_samples` requires `--lang`/`--direction` (no bulk/loop-all mode) --
   this is deliberate, so you can't accidentally shrink every direction's real data at once.
-- The 80/10/10 split still applies to the sampled rows, so `--n_samples 200`
+- The split ratios still apply to the sampled rows (`config.py`'s `SPLIT_RATIOS`, currently ~99/0.25/0.5), so at `--n_samples 200` the
-  gives ~160/20/20 train/val/test -- small enough that DPO training finishes in minutes, not hours, and you can quickly check nothing crashes, the pre-flight checks pass, and the eval report looks sane.
+  val/test slices are tiny -- small enough that DPO training finishes in minutes, not hours, and you can quickly check nothing crashes, the pre-flight checks pass, and the eval report looks sane.
 - **Before a real run for the same `(lang, direction)`**, delete the test output first: `rm -rf recap_splits/<lang>/<direction>/` (and anything